Home Family and home Gradina si gradina de legume How to grow an apple tree

 Candy

 Candy - the name itself suggests that apples have a very sweet taste.
-They have a very beautiful appearance with a characteristic brown, yellow or reddish blush.
+They have a very beautiful appearance with a characteristic blush of brown, yellow or reddish color.
 The shape of the fruit is smooth, round, the flesh is white, tender and juicy.
-Candy apples ripen somewhere in the middle of August, and their shelf life does not exceed two weeks.
+Candy apples ripen around mid-August, and their shelf life does not exceed two weeks.
 They do not tolerate transportation well.
-These apple trees are unpretentious to care for, have a strong immunity to disease, tolerate winter well, and will delight with the first fruits in four to five years.
+These apple trees are unpretentious in care, have a strong immunity to diseases, tolerate winter well, and will delight you with the first fruits in four to five years.

 Grushovka